metin-korkmaz/sgnl/README.md

 ---

+## 📖 What Is This Really?
+(TL;DR)

+**SGNL is a smart filter that separates high-quality content from the noise.**

+Think of it as a research assistant that reads through articles, papers, and web content, then tells you:
+- What's actually worth reading (signal)
+- What's just fluff or marketing (noise)

+**How it works in 3 seconds:**
+1. You search for a topic
+2. SGNL finds content and scores it for quality/density
+3. You get only the valuable stuff, analyzed by AI

+**Perfect for:** Researchers, developers, students, or anyone drowning in information overload.

+---

 ## 🎯 The Approach: Filtering Noise

 The web has a lot of content.
 Some is useful.
 Some is not.